 News & Announcements

-The Lake Oswego Redevelopment Agency is working on the planning and design of a new City Hall in downtown Lake Oswego.
+The Lake Oswego Redevelopment Agency planned and designed a new City Hall in downtown Lake Oswego.
 The new building, which will be constructed next door to the existing City Hall, will provide a seismically safe, energy efficient and better functioning building for the community.
 It will include new facilities for Police and 911 dispatch services, city offices, a larger emergency operations center, and retail spaces.
 The majority of the project is funded by urban renewal.
 The new building will be 3 stories over one level for secured police parking.
 After the construction of the new building, the existing city hall will be demolished and replaced with customer parking and plazas.

 Selected by the Lake Oswego City Council, Ms. Bennett began as City Manager on August 19, 2019.